 Love at the Heart of the Cosmos: Living in Relational Wholeness

-Through engaging presentations, centering prayer practice, small discussion groups, and celebration of Teilhard’s Mass on the World,
+Through plenary talks, centering prayer practice, workshops, and celebration of Teilhard’s Mass on the World,

 we will together explore a new story of the whole that can inspire, transform, and give us hope.

 – Ilia Delio

 – Matthew Fox